RackHD/docs/docs/rackhd/workflow_progress_notification.rst

 * Progress timer timeout for an active long-run task.

-  Some tasks doesn't have milestones but progress information is continuous and can be got all the time.
+  Some tasks don't have milestones but progress information is continuous and can be got all the time.
 In this case a repeating timer with fixed interval is set.
 Progress message will be retrieved and sent each time the timer is timeout.

 Progress Message Payload
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~